 TESTIMONIAL

-From start to finish, the entire experience of the “dreaded” estate planning and especially preparing our special needs child trust agreement went so smoothly.
-That is thanks to the professionalism and dedication of Mr. Niemann and his wonderful staff.
+From start to finish, the entire experience of the “dreaded” estate planning and especially preparing our special needs child trust agreement, went so smoothly.
+That is thanks to the professionalism and dedication of Mr. Niemann and his excellent staff.

-Mr. Niemann, with the help of Lucille and Michele managed to guide us with sound advice, answer each and every question that arose (and there were many!) with the utmost patience, sensitivity and always with a smile on their faces.
+Mr. Niemann, with the help of Lucille and Michele, guided us with sound advice and answered every question that arose (and there were many!) with the utmost patience, sensitivity, and always with a smile on their faces.
 Thank you from the bottom of our hearts!

-We will be counting on all of you for helping us to obtain guardianship of Hannah next year!
+We will be counting on all of you to help us obtain guardianship of Hannah next year!

 —Sharon Arafa, Cliffwood, NJ

-The government benefit program(s) your loved one may qualify under often introduces a significant amount of complexity.
-This is because there are multiple public benefit programs, and each program has its own set of rules that determine eligibility.
-While an extensive examination of these programs is beyond the scope of this page, it is important to understand that it is this complexity that is found in the rules and guidelines under which public benefit laws operate.
+The government benefit program(s) your loved one may qualify for often introduce significant complexity.
+This is because there are multiple public benefit programs, each with its own eligibility rules.
+While an extensive examination of these programs is beyond the scope of this page, it is essential to understand that this complexity is found in the regulations and guidelines that govern public benefit laws.

 Level of Care / Medical Eligibility

 As a practical matter, the first test to pass is the physical and/or cognitive requirement established for program eligibility.
 Simply put, a person must medically “need” the public benefits for which they apply.
 This is known as the medical eligibility test.
-In the following discussion, I am assuming that medical “eligibility” for benefits is not an issue and therefore, I will only examine financial eligibility.
-But I caution you, proof of medical eligibility is and always will be the threshold proof required to successfully obtain services and benefits.
-If you have questions about medical eligibility, then we can meet to evaluate this issue as well.
+In the following discussion, I assume that medical “eligibility” for benefits is not an issue and therefore will examine only financial eligibility.
+But I caution you, proof of medical eligibility is and always will be the threshold proof required to obtain services and benefits successfully.
+If you have questions about medical eligibility, we can meet to evaluate it as well.

 TESTIMONIAL

-Mr. Niemann has been a God send to me and my family.
-He has met with me many, many times with patience, sensitivity and understanding that few people expect from an attorney.
-My family issues are complex and Mr. Niemann understands what I want to happen to my estate upon my death, especially for my adult incapacitated child and other adult children.
+Mr. Niemann has been a Godsend to my family and me.
+He has met with me many, many times with patience, sensitivity, and understanding that few people expect from an attorney.
+My family issues are complex, and Mr. Niemann understands what I want to happen to my estate upon my death, especially for my adult, incapacitated child and other adult children.
 He created a special trust for my son.
-He has followed up with me to help me make decisions without forcing his opinions on me.
+He has followed up with me to help me make decisions without imposing his opinions.
 In the end, he told me, “Jerri, my job is to explain your choices and help you understand the legal effect of those choices.”

 He guided me and put me at ease.
-He wanted me to make decisions that are the right ones for me.
-I am thankful for Mr. Niemann being my attorney and I recommend him to elderly persons who seek a qualified professional who will treat them with dignity, respect and sensitivity.
+He wanted me to make the right decisions for myself.
+I am thankful for Mr. Niemann being my attorney, and I recommend him to elderly persons who seek a qualified professional who will treat them with dignity, respect, and sensitivity.

 —Jeraldine Vincitore, Freehold, NJ